PawelLipski/-git-machete-blog-2/blog-2.md

 ### `infer` - a new subcommand

-What's more, the inference is not just limited a single branch - it can even be performed on a repository where there is no yet a `.git/machete` file to infer the entire dependency tree with a single command!
+What's more, the inference is not just limited to a single branch - it can even be performed on a repository where there is no yet a `.git/machete` file to infer the entire dependency tree with a single command!

 For demonstration purposes, let's now remove the `.git/machete` file (so as to make sure `git machete` isn't provided with any hint) and run `git machete infer`: